idrago/syssec/examples/web_xss/README.md

    ```

 2. **Install CA Certificate**
-   - Install `./certs/ca.crt` in your browser to avoid SSL warnings
+   - Install `./certs/ca.crt` in your browser to avoid SSL warnings if you like

 3. **Access Sites**
    - Vulnerable Site: https://localhost:8001